FluxML/model-zoo/README.md

 ## Usage

-Each folder is its own [Julia project](https://julialang.github.io/Pkg.jl/latest/#Using-someone-else's-project-1), which lists the packages you need to run the models.
+The zoo comes with its own [Julia project](https://julialang.github.io/Pkg.jl/latest/#Using-someone-else's-project-1), which lists the packages you need to run the models.
 You can run the models by opening Julia in the project folder and running

 ```
 using Pkg; Pkg.activate("."); Pkg.instantiate()